Deposits

 What If I Don’t Think My Deposit Was Protected?

 If you signed an assured shorthold tenancy agreement, your deposit must be protected in a government backed tenancy deposit scheme.
-If you have checked with all of the providers (see below), preferably over the telephone as to locate it online you must have all of the details exactly right, and you cannot locate your deposit, you have a couple of options to consider.
+You can contact the providers (see below), over the phone or online if you have the exact details.
+If you have checked with all the providers and you cannot locate your deposit, you have a couple of options to consider.

 You are able to claim between 1 and 3 times the value of the deposit in compensation, but the final amount can only be decided by a court and will depend on the situation.
 If you are considering taking your landlord to court regarding an unprotected tenancy deposit, make sure you speak to the Student Advice Centre about the risks and process.